Fundacion-de-Neurociencias/databrain-sovereignty/README.md

 **DataBrain Sovereignty** is an open-source initiative to empower individuals to retain full control over their neurodata.

-It enables sovereign, decentralized and revocable consent management across all data interactions within the Fundación de Neurociencias' neurotechnology suite.
+It enables sovereign, decentralized and revocable consent management across all data interactions.

 ## 🛡️ Key Features